 For Our Customers...

 - Stay up-to-date on the latest news revolving around COVID-19.
 The Centers for Disease Control and Prevention (CDC) offer great prevention tips and updates to help you stay on top of what’s going on.

 - Create an online account at tmf.servicingdivision.com.
 This way you will have access to all of the tools you need to manage your mortgage at any time.
 This includes payment activity, payment changes, FAQs, important documents, etc.

 - Scammers may take advantage of uncertain times like what we are going through right now.
 No one from The Mortgage Firm will ask you for your personal information in an email or text message.
 If we reach out to you, we won't ask for confidential information such as your name, password, personal identification number (PIN) or other account information.
 See the Federal Trade Commission's advice for consumers to protect yourself from scams.

-FAQs about COVID-19 and your mortgage:
+FAQs about COVID-19 and your mortgage

 +I’m having difficulty making payments to my mortgage due to the national COVID-19 emergency, what are some relief options that you’re offering?

 As a servicer of loans backed by the federal government, which include FHA, VA, USDA, Fannie Mae, and Freddie Mac loans, and in accordance with provisions of the CARES Act, if customers are experiencing a financial hardship related to the coronavirus pandemic we are permitted to allow these requesting borrowers to temporarily suspend mortgage payments.
 This is known as a forbearance.
 In a nutshell, a forbearance provides an opportunity to pause mortgage payments for a set period of time.
 However, it’s important to point out that a forbearance is not a waiver of payments.
 Any payments missed will still need to be paid back at the end of the forbearance period or through a post-forbearance relief option.

 +What do I need to know about forbearance?

 You should know that during a forbearance, no payments are expected; however, payments will still be accepted.
 There will be no late charges assessed to your account, and negative credit reporting is suppressed.

 The purpose of a forbearance is to offer temporary relief by suspending payments for a set period of time for those impacted by COVID-19.
 However, it is important to understand that once the forbearance plan expires, the total amount of all outstanding monthly mortgage payments that were suspended during the forbearance period, as well as any previously delinquent amounts, will become due, unless further assistance is requested and addressed through post-forbearance options, and credit reporting will resume.

 For example: Let’s say your monthly mortgage payment is $1,000, including principal, interest, taxes, and insurance.
 If you choose to enter a 90-day forbearance plan, you won’t owe that $1,000 for the next three months.
 But at the end of the 90-day plan, you’ll owe $3,000 (or $1,000/month for the past 3 months) to become current again.

 This can result in payment shock for some, which is why as your servicer we will remain in contact with you during your forbearance period to discuss your unique situation, including what options are available to you for paying back the missed payments at the end of your forbearance term.
 Depending on your loan product and eligibility status, a variety of options may be available to you for short term or long term relief.
 For more information, see our FAQ section below on post-forbearance relief options.

-While it is true that forbearances can be offered for up to 180 days, and extended out for another 180 days, it’s important to understand that a forbearance effectively kicks payments “down the road”.
+While it is true that under the CARES Act forbearances can be offered for up to 180 days, and extended out for another 180 days, it’s important to understand that a forbearance effectively kicks payments “down the road”.
 When the forbearance period ends, you’re still obligated for all the missed payments.
 The longer the forbearance period, the more missed payments you’ll have to repay, which means a larger sum that will become due.
 That can create a tremendous financial burden, which may be too much for some to bear.
 If not handled responsibly it could ultimately lead to default, which could result in foreclosure.

 That’s why we believe the best way to manage this program is to start with a 90-day forbearance period, which provides our customers with immediate payment relief to address the financial impact of the COVID-19 pandemic.